 In most images, midtones carry much of the important information.
 This is not true for all images, but those are the exceptions.
-In this post, I will present an approach to control midtone information from color to tonal structure.
+In this post, I will present an approach to us Lightroom local adjustments to control midtone information from color to tonal structure.
 Compare the two images below by moving the slider right and left.

 Start With Global Adjustments